 - Don’t hang up without a reason, or without having the right conversation (covered below.)
 Being marked as “disconnected call” will certainly get you called back.

 - Don’t give them the OK to call you back.
 Don’t give them a better day, or better time to call you.
-Because they will.
+They will do it.

 What You Should Do